To help get you to the right website, please choose one of the options below

 Environmental, Social and Governance (ESG) factors are the three pillars of sustainable investing.
 As such, fund managers will typically consider the following within these three areas when analysing investment opportunities:

-- Governance issues – a company’s record in relation to bribery and corruption, executive pay, board diversity and structure, political lobbying/donations and tax strategy.
+- Governance factors – the corporate governance issues considered by responsible investors when analysing investments.
+For example, a company may be assessed on its approach to bribery and corruption, executive pay, board diversity and structure, political lobbying or donations and tax strategy.

 Implications when recommending funds